kyma-project/kyma/components/ui-api-layer/docs/README.md

 - [Terminology](./terminology.md) defines general terms used in the project's documentation
 - [Project Structure](./project-structure.md) describes the structure of this repository
 - [Architecture](./architecture.md) presents the overall architecture of this application
-- Proposals:
-    - [ResourceQuota](proposals/exceed-resource-quota.md) describes how to check if the ResourceQuota is exceeded
+- [Resource Quota Status](./resource-quota-status.md) describes the implementation of the ResourceQuotaStatus endpoint